How do I alter the start coordinate of a linear sequence?

 Use this option if a sequence is part of a larger sequence.
 For example, if a sequence is derived from a complete genome and you wish to display the genomic coordinates.

-In this example, the lacI sequence, derived from the genome of E.coli strain K-12, substrain MG1655, origin is set based on the coordinates of the complete genome.
-On the genomic sequence (Accession NC_000913) the lacI CDS is in the reverse orientation and starts at position 366,428.
+In this example, the origin of the lacI sequence, derived from the genome of E.coli strain K-12, substrain MG1655, is set based on the coordinates of the complete genome.
+On the genomic sequence (Accession NC_000913) the lacI CDS is in the reverse orientation with the final stop codon nucleotide at position 366,428.

 The sequence will now be numbered based on the new start coordinate.